Student GovernmentGayle Spencer, Coordinator of Student Activities and Services

 The purpose of the Student Governing Association is to help students voice concerns, suggestions, or grievances.
 Every student is a member of SGA and is represented by a college council (elected by the students in each respective college), a student senator, and by the student body president and vice president.
 The student senators, student body president, and vice president are elected by the K-State student body.

 SGA is divided into three branches: legislative, judicial, and executive.
 Student Senate makes up the legislative branch.
-It is composed of seven standing committees: academic affairs/university relations, allocations, communications, governmental relations, privilege fee, senate operations, and student affairs/social services.
+It is composed of six standing committees: academic affairs/university relations, allocations, governmental relations, privilege fee, senate operations, and student affairs/social services.

 The judicial branch is composed of the judicial council, student review board, student tribunal, parking citations appeals board, and the housing and dining services judicial boards.